edawson/libVCFH/README.md

 Eric T Dawson
 December 2015

-libVCFHeader is a set of data structures you can populate to print a VCf header.
+libVCFH is a set of data structures you can populate to print a VCf header.
 It should be in spec with VCF4.1/4.2.

 ## Build it